 “Architecture is not merely shelter—it is about experience and discovery, created through a dialogue between client, builder and designer.”

-Kevin Kudo-King, who began his career and nineteen-year tenure at Olson Kundig as an intern architect, was named an associate in 2004, a principal in 2010 and an owner in 2015.
+Kevin Kudo-King, who began his career and twenty-two-year tenure at Olson Kundig as an intern architect, was named an associate in 2004, a principal in 2010 and an owner in 2015.
 He works across a broad range of project types including private residences, museums, resorts, and mixed-use and institutional design.
 His projects extend from the firm’s home base in Seattle to work across the nation and around the world—from India, Mexico and Taiwan to Costa Rica, Europe and Australia.

 Kevin has played an integral role in the design, production and management of numerous residential projects, specializing in those for art collectors.
 In collaboration with fellow owners Tom Kundig and Kirsten R. Murray, Kevin led the design of the Tacoma Art Museum Haub Gallery Addition and, in collaboration with owner Jim Olson, played a significant role in the design of the Bellevue Botanical Garden Visitor Center.

 The creation of architecture does not happen in isolation.
 It is the result of our many individual voices working in unison.
 Each of these voices is the product of different life experiences.
 It is this continuum of our individual pasts, our collective present, and our possible future creations that really excites me.Kevin Kudo-King, AIA, LEED AP

 Inspired to draw, design and build structures from a very young age, Kevin discovered architecture to be an ideal outlet for and means of combining these passions.
 After earning a Bachelor of Arts in Architecture from the University of Arizona, Kevin joined Olson Kundig based on the firm’s legacy of craft, contextual design responses to nature and the integration of architecture and art.